 The most common side-effects are constipation and headache.

 |Type of medicine||An anti-sickness medicine (antiemetic) - a serotonin (5HT3) receptor antagonist|

 |Used for||Prevention or treatment of nausea and vomiting associated with chemotherapy, radiotherapy or surgery (for adults)|

 |Also called||Kytril®; Sancuso®|

-Granisetron is an anti-sickness medicine.
-It is known as a serotonin receptor antagonist.
-It is prescribed to stop you from feeling sick.
+Granisetron is an anti-sickness medicine, also known as an antiemetic.
+It is a serotonin receptor antagonist.
+It is prescribed to stop you from feeling sick (nauseated).
 It works by blocking the effect of a naturally produced chemical in your body, called serotonin.
 Serotonin is also referred to as 5HT3.

 Before taking granisetron